Symptoms and treatment of cysts in the head. Brain cyst symptoms and treatment methods

 Primary (congenital)

-• Fetal hypoxia, especially prolonged;
+• Fetal hypoxia, especially long-term;

-Symptoms in newborns may include vomiting and loud crying of the baby.
+Manifestations in newborns may include vomiting and loud crying of the baby.

 Secondary (purchased)

-A brain cyst is distinguished depending on the location:
+Brain cysts are distinguished depending on the location:

-Surgical treatment of the cyst
+Surgical treatment of cysts

 • Trepanation.
 The most effective operation, which allows you to completely remove the formation, threatens with brain injury.
 Epidural anesthesia is performed.